Music Career Finder

 Matt Lawrence is a Grammy-winning Producer, Engineer and Mixer who has worked with artists such as Adele, Bjork, Amy Winehouse, Mumford & Sons, U2, The Clash, The Rolling Stones, Elton John, Justin Timberlake, Ellie Goulding, and Lady Gaga.
 Lawrence is currently on the Pieces of 8 roster.
 He was shortlisted for a Music Producers’ Guild Award for Recording Engineer of the Year in 2011.

-Lawrence has been profiled in the MixBus podcast, Business Review, KMR Audio, and the Sonnox Plugins YouTube.
+Lawrence has been profiled in Business Review, KMR Audio, and the Sonnox Plugins YouTube.

 He is a FabFilter artist.
 His discography can be viewed via Discogs.